kenryu42/ethereum-nft-sales-bot/README.md

 # Collections

-Collections that using this bot.
+Collections that using this SDK.

 Open a Pull Request to add your collection below.